SantosBenser/Embedded-Projects/Radar System/README.md

-Arduino Radar System
+Radar System

 📌 Title
-Arduino Radar System Using Ultrasonic Sensor and Servo Motor
+Radar System Using Ultrasonic Sensor and Servo Motor

 A radar-inspired object detection system that uses an ultrasonic sensor mounted on a servo motor to scan the surrounding area and measure the distance of nearby objects.
 The system continuously rotates the sensor, detects obstacles, and provides real-time distance measurements.